fmazzant/RestClient/README.md

 ### OnDownloadProgress

-OnDownloadProgress occurs when the response is running and the data is come in.
+OnDownloadProgress occurs when the response is running and the data is coming in.
 We can get a percentage of the data being downloading like this:
 ```c#
 var result = rest
     .Url("[URL]")